 To the uninformed, there may not seem much to cutting up a few pieces of wood for the fire, but hopefully this article has proved just the opposite, and provided some awareness of the strength and endurance necessary for keeping a wood fire burning the old-fashioned way; a strength which few of us possess, mostly from lack of opportunity.

 What are your tips and tricks for wood-splitting?
 Wood stacking?
-Leave your suggestions in the comments.
+Leave your suggestions in the comments, and check out our Tools and Outdoors Collection for items to help you out.

 Leading image by Helmut Newton, 1978.